MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-security-guidelines.md

 The bot connector service assures that messages are exchanged securely between the bot and the channels (users).
 A bot communicates with the bot connector service using HTTP over a secure channel (SSL/TLS).
 As a bot developer, you **must implement the security procedures** described in the [Authentication](~/rest-api/bot-framework-rest-connector-authentication.md) article to enable your bot to securely exchange messages with the bot connector and ultimately with the users.

 > [!WARNING]
 > If you are writing your own authentication code, it is critical that you implement all security procedures correctly.
-By implementing all steps in this article, you can mitigate the risk of an attacker being able to read messages that are sent to your bot, send messages that impersonate your bot, and steal secret keys.
+By implementing all steps described in the [Authentication](~/rest-api/bot-framework-rest-connector-authentication.md) article, you can mitigate the risk of an attacker being able to read messages that are sent to your bot, send messages that impersonate your bot, and steal secret keys.

 #### User authentication